 The first thing to notice is the series of 9 marks beneath each door.
 Rather than dimensions, Benjamin instructs the joiner to divide the width of the door opening into 9 equal parts or steps of a divider.
 If you are building a 3/0 door, which is 36 inches in width (as in the example Benjamin gives here), you would have 9 parts or steps of 4 inches each.
 On the 4-panel door each stile, muntin and top rail is one part wide (or 4 inches), the bottom rail is 1 1/2 part wide (6 inches) and the lock rail is 2 1/2 parts wide (10 inches).

 The genius of this approach is its simplicity and flexibility.
-If your door opening is an odd size like 2/9, 2/11 or 3/2 (as is common on older homes), you simply step off 9 parts on the door opening’s width with a pair of dividers and record them on a piece of wood called a story stick.
-You then have your measurements for the entire door and can use the story stick to lay out the different parts.
-Regardless of how wide or narrow the door, the proportions of each component in relation to the entire door are exactly the same.
+If your door opening is an odd size like 2/9, 2/11 or 3/2 (as is common on older homes), you simply step off 9 parts on the door opening’s width with a pair of dividers and there you have your base measurement.
+You then use the dividers to lay out the width of the stiles (1 divider step or part), the dimension of the bottom rail (1 1/2 divider step) and so on until you have your stock ready to cut and plane.
+Regardless of how wide or narrow the door, the proportions of each component to the entire door are exactly the same.

 Whenever I visit an historic home I take careful measurements of doors, windows, molding and other millwork and determine the proportions of each piece.
 Then, if I make a hand-made door for a Greek Revival home, I can check the measurements and proportions for doors in similar homes and use them to make the replacement.
 Not only does my replacement door have appropriate tool marks and construction for the 19th century, its proportions, molding and shape are also correct.